antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-18-outbound-app-social-network-travellers.md

 ### Explore.

 Explore trips around you or in a country of your choice.
-You can see who&#8217;s planning where.
+You can see who's planning where.

 ### Search.